 "Why, Sir, you find no man, at all intellectual, who is willing to leave London.
-No, Sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford."
+No, Sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford"

-This new programme of talks and visits offers you the chance of a memorable, immersive experience of something and somewhere unique to this city.
-Each of the events below involves just a small group of students, with the opportunity to discuss and debate what you see.
+This programme of talks and visits offers you the chance to enjoy a memorable, immersive experience of something and somewhere unique to this city.
+Each of the events below involves a talk, a visit, and the opportunity to discuss and debate what you learn in a small group.